-13.4.
-Odometer
+10.4 Odometer

-The odometer should be periodically calibrated over a known distance (refer to Section 4.4.6) to ensure accuracy.
+The odometer should be periodically calibrated (refer to Section 4.2.6) to ensure accuracy.

-13.5.
-Storage Cases
+10.5 Storage Cases

 Equipment that is transported and stored loosely is more susceptible to damage.
 All equipment should be stored in its shipping case or a storage box.
-Sensors & Software has optional shipping cases available for all LMX200 systems.
+Sensors & Software has optional shipping cases available for all LMX100 systems.

-13.6.
-Upgrading Embedded Software on Display Unit
+10.6 Upgrading Embedded Software on Display Unit

-From time to time, Sensors & Software may release new software for the Display Unit on our website here: https://www.sensoft.ca/gpr-user/gpr-system-software/.
+From time to time, Sensors & Software may release new software for the Display Unit.
 The instructions below describe how to update this software.
 Please note that this procedure will erase all GPR data from the system, so export any valuable data before continuing.